illuin-tech/vidore-benchmark/README.md

 pip install vidore-benchmark
 ```

+> [!TIP]
+> By default, the `vidore-benchmark` package already includes the dependencies for the ColVision models (e.g. ColPali, ColQwen2...).

 To keep a lightweight repository, only the essential packages were installed.
 In particular, you must specify the dependencies for the specific non-Transformers models you want to run (see the list in `pyproject.toml`).
 For instance, if you are going to evaluate the BGE-M3 retriever:

 ```bash